 Magic in the Air, the fifth book in the series examines a different aspect of life and a different aspect of the Isle of Man, which is an island that wallows in magic, myth and legend like a hippo wallows in a mud bath.
 And maybe, just maybe, one of our well known characters will find romance!

-Meanwhile, the beauty of the Isle of Man still captures me every time I go back, so there will probably be a fourth ‘Manx Connection’ book before long.
+Meanwhile, the beauty of the Isle of Man still captures me every time I go back, so there will probably be a seventh ‘Manx Connection’ book before long.
 My wife and I are lucky people: we take the best from two different countries and two different cultures and meld it to suit our chosen lifestyle.
 Long may that continue!